Huffon/pytorch-transformer-kor-eng/README.md

 ## Transformer PyTorch implementation
-This repo contains Transformer implementation used to **translate Korean sentence into English sentence**.
+This repository contains Transformer implementation used to **translate Korean sentence into English sentence**.

 I used translation dataset, but you can apply these models to any sequence to sequence (i.e. text generation) tasks such as text summarization, response generation, ..., etc.

-All of base codes are based on this great [**seq2seq tutorial**](https://github.com/bentrevett/pytorch-seq2seq).

 In this project, I specially used Korean-English translation corpus from [**AI Hub**](http://www.aihub.or.kr/) to apply torchtext into Korean dataset.